Tom-P7/spimcube/README.md

 ### Todos

  - Implement a method to remove spikes from the raw data.
-Currently only ``despike.clean`` is used for the display but it is slow. ``remove_spikes`` is on his way!
+Currently only ``despike.clean`` is used for the display but is slow. ``remove_spikes`` is on his way!
- - Implement regex formulae to read the correct parameters for initialization of ``Spim`` object directly from the file name or from file containing metadata.
+ - Implement regex formulae to read the correct parameters for initialization of ``Spim`` object directly from the filename or from file containing metadata.

 ### Meta